-It’s a bog challenge when you set out working as a designer either in a design agency or as a freelancer.
+It’s a big challenge when you set out working as designers either in a design agency or as a freelancer.
 Making the most of your time efficiently is the main requirement to be successful in design business but it becomes hectic when one person has too many roles to look after for example a freelancer.
 A common way to deal with such a difficulty is to outsource your work.
 The work can be of any type, development, marketing or the design work itself.

 When one wants to outsource wok to others, there are always some valid reasons behind it and there are also some reasons going against it.
 In our article today, we aim at highlighting the pros and cons of outsourcing so that it helps anyone who is thinking of outsourcing.